 Following treatment, your child will be cared for by our team in our Late Effects clinic.
 A neurologist treats complications of the central nervous system or tumors.
-In addition, we work closely with the Pediatric Rehabilitation Institute at Cardinal Glennon to provide in-patient and outpatient rehabilitation and therapy services.
+In addition, we work closely with the our physical, occupational and speech therapy teams to provide in-patient and outpatient rehabilitation and therapy services.

 After five years, patients progress to the Neurology Follow-Up Clinic.
 If needed, palliative care is also available through our Footprints program.